-So, did Jesus' ministry meet this definition?
-Jesus denounced the religious elite as "you brood of vipers" (Matthew 3:7), and told his disciples: "take up your cross" (Luke 9:23), "I did not come to bring peace but the sword" (Matthew 10:34), and "unless you hate your family".
-Jesus, twice, violently cleared the temple.
-I think this is strong evidence that Jesus was not nice!

-Jesus is not only Christian's Saviour: He is our Lord, He is our model, so if Jesus was nice, we should be nice.
+So, did Jesus' ministry meet this

+religious elite as "you brood of vipers"

+(Matthew 3:7), and told his disciples:

+"take up your cross" (Luke 9:23), "I did

+not come to bring peace but the sword"

+(Matthew 10:34), and "unless you hate

+definition?
+Jesus denounced the

+'pleasing; agreeable; delightful: amiably

+To look at the question of was whether

+should be nice.

+pleasant; kind'.

+is significant pressure on Christians

+for Christians to present Jesus as nice

+I want to explore this is that in our

+to be a Christian

+Seniors Chaplain, Stanthorpe

+WORDS Ben Bolland.

-If Jesus was not nice, was he nastv?
+Aged Care Service A reflection on what it means If Jesus was not nice, was he nasty?
 No, Jesus' life was characterised by love.
 He taught love-Love the Lord your God with your everything and love your neighbour as yourself.
 He manifested love.
 He stepped down from heaven, bringing His perfection, power and peace into this broken world.
 Jesus the king, creator of everything, was born an outcast in a stable to an unwed mother.
 He lived in this broken world with its evil. disease and death.
 Ultimately Jesus taught, demonstrated and ultimately, He died: naked, rejected and bearing God's righteous wrath for our lack of love.
 That was not nice, but it is amazingly loving.
 If the answer to WWJD is not nice but loving, what does that mean for us?
 Clearly it is not enough to be nice, and I hope none of us think that we should be nasty.
 So, what does being loving mean?
 Being loving means looking for ways to care for other people.
 Often this love will be gentle-asking 'how are you?' and listening for a real answer.
 Loving can also be hard-visiting a loved one who is living with dementia and no longer remembers you.
 Finally, loving can be painful-affirming your belief in the Biblical reality of hell for all who do not trust Jesus can endanger your relationships.
 Indeed, I am aware that I have probably offended people with that last sentence.
 So why have I written it. why has it survived the editing process?
 It is never nice to offend people, but as a Christian my responsibility is not to be inoffensive, but to love.
-I write and speak of hell, not to rejoice in eternal suffering, but to encourage people to consider Jesus.
+I write and speak of hell, not to rejoice in eternal suffering, Jesus.
 Jesus was not nice, but He was loving, so loving that He died so people like me could go to heaven.
-If He loved enough to die to save people from hell, surely I can love enough to share the reality of hell and risk scorn, rejection and ridicule.
+If He loved enough to die to save people from hell, and ridicule.
+"She was facing homelessness, battling depression, was financially depleted and was threatening to end her life," Haydn mix of church, community groups and a psychologist.
+As a result, Jane has slowly rebuilt her life week by week. giving back to others out of her lived story of mental health and suicide ideation.
+"She is truly an amazing woman, and it 1800 600 900.